Gathering Point: Immunizations and Seniors: What to Know, What to Ask

 - August 7, noon, Community Hospital South, Education Center

 - August 5, noon, Community Hospital East, Medical Staff Conference Room

-- May 12, noon, Community Healthplex Sports Club, Conference Room
+- August 11, noon, Community Healthplex, Conference Room

 Bigger, better, and lunch included thanks to our 2015 Gathering Point Sponsors: American Senior Communities, Miller’s Senior Living, Triology Health Services, Kindred Healthcare and CarDon & Associates.
 Gathering Point serves as a time where Touchpoint Members can relax and enjoy an afternoon of food, fellowship, fun and education.
 This monthly event is open to Touchpoint members, hospital volunteers, hospital auxiliary board members and others interested in meeting new people.
 Gathering Point will now provide lunch at the beginning of each social/educational event followed by the presentation of the month!
 Space is limited and registration two days prior to event is now required to reserve your spot.

 Part 2: Behavior is a powerful form of communication and is one of the primary ways for people with dementia to communicate their needs and feelings as the ability to use language is lost.
 However, some behaviors can present real challenges for caregivers to manage.
 Join us to learn to decode behavioral messages, identify common behavior triggers, and learn strategies to help intervene with some of the most common behavioral challenges of Alzheimer’s disease.

 - August 11, 9 a.m., Community Heart and Vascular Hospital, Conference Room AB